 Episode 13 – Festive Fish

-Airs 26 December at 7.30pm on SBS and then on SBS On Demand.
+Airs 26 December at 7.30pm on SBS.
+WATCH THIS EPISODE NOW ON SBS ON DEMAND.

 Every year Singaporean chef Alex Lee (Alex Lee Kitchen) makes Yusheng to celebrate the new year.
 The cold clear waters off Bruny island Tasmania are where lobster fisherman Clive Perryman harvests Southern Rock Lobster, a delicacy close to the heart of chef and wok master Chris Jin (China Doll), who grew up in Shanghai and always associated the lobster with a lucky dragon.
 Jin demonstrates how to cook the lobster with ginger and shallots, flamed with cognac for a truly show-stopping dish.
 In Senegal, the national dish of fish and rice is called thieboudienne, served on a huge communal platter.
 Aissatou Ba (Tastes of Senegal) shows how thieboudienne is made.
 In Brazil, seafood is very popular and the Bahia region in the north is home to a much-loved dish called bobó de camarão which is made with prawns, cassava and dende oil, a favourite of chef Luiza Yu Gomes (1821, Civic Hotels, Universal Hotels Catering) who serves it with the beloved staple farofa made with cassava flour.
 One of the best seafood dishes of celebration comes from Lebanon – sayadieh, the pinnacle of many banquets and cooked by wholefoods chef and writer Fouad Kassab (Quirky Cooking's Life-Changing Food).